gatortarheel/learnanddocument2024/CleanArchitecture.md

 Complete Guide to Clean Architecture
 Last Updated : 10 Jun, 2024

+Clean Architecture
-Clean Architecture is a software design approach that promotes the separation of concerns, ensuring systems are maintainable, scalable, and testable.
+- software design approach
+- promotes the separation of concerns
+- ensuring systems are maintainable, scalable, and testable

 By organizing code into distinct layers, each with a clear responsibility, Clean Architecture allows developers to build robust, flexible applications.
 This guide provides a comprehensive overview of Clean Architecture principles, illustrating how to structure your codebase for optimal performance and ease of maintenance.
 Complete-Guide-to-Clean-Architecture

 Important Topics for Clean Architecture